SDK reference

 createDepositPayOrder

 Creates a PayOrder with mode DEPOSIT.
-This allows users to deposit funds to a specific address on a target chain.
+This is used for direct deposits to a specified address on a target chain.

 Parameters:

-• params (DepositPayOrderParams): Parameters required to create a deposit PayOrder
+• params (PayOrderParams): Parameters required to create a deposit PayOrder

 • metadata (optional): Additional metadata for the PayOrder